 What’s holding you back from having the style you’ve always wanted?
 If your answer to that question is time, then you are far from being alone.
-Crying babes, pressing work clients, an active social life, relationships – they all take up our time and energy.
+Crying babies, pressing work clients, an active social life, relationships – they all take up our time and energy.
 Sometimes, the first thing to get the boot is self care.

 I enjoy waking up early and slowly getting ready for the day.
 This is a luxury that I know I won’t have forever, so I relish it.
 After hearing a mouthful from an envious friend, I realized how much time I was wasting.
 She then challenged me, for the next 3 days, to style my outfit in 5 minutes or less.